Welcome!You have found an oasis of religious freedom,

 The Resale Shop Is Open 10AM - 3PM

-PLEASE NOTE: For the month of December, no donation or consignment items.
-We will also be closed on Wednesday, December 24 and Wednesday, December 31 and will re-open Wednesday, January 7, 2026.
 The shop is only open on Wednesdays and accepts merchandise from 9A-2P (2 small bags or boxes per person) & sale rooms are open from 10A – 3P.
 Come shop with us! |

 The first Sunday of each month, we are collecting food for distribution at Crossroads Main in Detroit.

-Our next Sunday collection is Sunday, December 7.
+Our next Sunday collection is Sunday, February 1st.

 What to donate?
 Please consider bringing non-perishable food and toiletries to the First Sunday collection.
 Some suggestions for your consideration: